1871fotc/fotc/docs/walks/bcc-walk-1.md

 ## Temple of Peace

 This [state‑heritage‑listed monument](https://apps.des.qld.gov.au/heritage-register/detail/?id=600334) was designed and largely constructed by Richard Ramo in memory of his three sons killed in World War I, to his adopted son Fred who died tragically in 1923, and later to the family dog.
 The dedication of the mausoleum was attended by several thousand people, largely pacifists, socialists and members of the Industrial Workers of the World.
 The temple bears several leaded marble inscriptions expressing Ramo’s bitter hatred of war and details of the deaths of his sons.
-One particularly sombre inscription reads: “All my hope lies buried here”.
+One particularly sombre inscription reads: “*All my hope lies buried here*”.

 <!-- insert photo -->